How to Transcribe MP4 Videos to Text

 Method 2: Offline Transcription for Privacy-Sensitive Content

-If you're transcribing confidential videos (legal depositions, medical consultations, proprietary business content), offline transcription ensures your files never leave your computer.
+If the videos are confidential (legal depositions, medical consultations, internal business stuff), offline transcription keeps files on your machine.

 Recommended tool: 360Converter Offline Transcriber

-• Your audio, video, and transcripts never leave your computer
+• Audio, video, and transcripts stay on your computer

-• Utilizes GPU acceleration (NVIDIA/AMD) for up to 20x faster-than-real-time transcription
+• GPU acceleration (NVIDIA/AMD) for up to 20x real-time

 Trade-offs: